 Flying isn’t really an option to Banaue directly.
 The only feasible way would be to fly to Cauayan which is another 6 hours ride from Banaue anyway.
 Cebu Pacific offers this option.
 Although, unless you have your own aircraft, there is a private airport in Bagabag which is 1 hour away from Banaue!

 From Manila, you can go direct to Banaue which takes around 12-15 hours.
 Firstly, head to University of St Thomas area which is known as Sampaloc.
 You can get buses with GV Florida (recommended) or Ohayami nearby.
-Trip normally takes 10 hours.
+The trip normally takes 10 hours.
 The main bus company is called Ohayami Trans.

 You can also do trips via Baguio and Bontoc also which you can arrange at Manila terminal.